Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk.md

 ## Logging

-At the moment, you will still need to log assignments if you use Eppo randomization.
+At the moment, you will still need to log assignments manually to create your assignment table.
+You can find instructions on how to do so [here](../connecting-your-data/assignment-tables/assignment-table-eppo-randomization-sdk).